 - · Leisure-time activities

 - Friends

-- · School and school life
+- School and school life

-- · Planning, shopping and directions
+- Planning, shopping and directions

 Students are required to participate in three 70-minute online lessons per week.
-In addition to the online lessons, students are required to complete tasks on the Education Perfect learning program and complete homework tasks as required by the German teacher.
+In addition to the online lessons, students are required to complete tasks on OneNote, the Education Perfect learning program and homework as set by the German teacher.